-This section focuses on the legal framework applicable to judicial REORGANIZATION and LIQUIDATION of commercial entities in your economy.
-Please answer the following questions on the basis of the legal framework applicable to commercial entities only (personal insolvency excluded), and please specify the applicable article of the law for each answer.
-For your convenience, we have included, where available, a summary of the responses provided by our contributors last year to the same questions.
+This section focuses on the legal framework applicable to judicial REORGANIZATION and LIQUIDATION of commercial entities (personal insolvency excluded) in your economy.
+When answering the questions in this section, please keep in mind the applicable legal framework and specify the relevant article of the law for each answer.
+If the legal framework has no provisions explicitly addressing the questions below, please indicate so in your answers.
+For your convenience, we have included a summary of the responses provided by our contributors last year to the same questions.
 Because they represent the responses from all Doing Business contributors in your economy, they may not match the specific answers that you or colleagues in your firm provided last year.
+Please refer to section 1 for definitions of legal terms used below.